 For fresh frozen peas, just open the package, place in a bowl, sprinkle with salt and pepper, ad butter, cover with saran wrap, cook in the microwave, don’t overcook.

-For Brussels Sprout Cooking
+For Brussels sprout cooking:

-Place in a pan with water, ad salt and pepper, with some butter, cook until done, don’t overcook.
+Place in a pan with water, ad salt and pepper, with some butter, and cook until done, don’t overcook.

-Preparing Cabbage for Cooking or as Coleslaw
+Preparing cabbage for cooking or as coleslaw

-Chop up some cabbage and put in a frying pan, add some bacon grease, stir and cook a few minutes.
+Chop up some cabbage and put it in a frying pan; add some bacon grease, stir and cook for a few minutes.
 Then put the cabbage in a pan and add some chicken broth.

-Don’t overcook, Chinese restaurants cook their Vegetables to a point when they’re tender, but not overcooked.
+Don’t overcook; Chinese restaurants cook their Vegetables to a point when they’re tender but not overcooked.

-Cabbage can be cooked in water in a pan on the stove, season to taste.
+Cabbage can be cooked in water in a pan on the stove; season to taste.

-Harries Hofbrau, there’s 3, 150th avenue below San Leandro, San Jose, and San Francisco.
-They have excellent coleslaw, and Corned Beef, plus other great food, if you want a treat visit Harries Hofbrau.
+Harries Hofbrau, there’s 3 150th avenue below San Leandro, San Jose, and San Francisco.
+They have excellent coleslaw and Corned Beef, plus other great food; if you want a treat, visit Harries Hofbrau.

-Place the carrots in a pan with some water, add salt, pepper, and some garlic butter or butter.
+Place the carrots in a pan with some water, and add salt, pepper, and some garlic butter or butter.

 Carrots salad is yummy.

-Salt, pepper, and butter are good flavoring items.
-Check recipes for other spices, and ways to cook zucchini squash.
+Salt, pepper, and butter are good flavoring items; check recipes for other spices and ways to cook zucchini squash.

-A few years ago I’d have my daughter buy some zucchini, say around 12, maybe 6 or 8 inches long.
-Rinsed, I’d cut a little off the ends and slice the squash in 3 quarter inch pieces.

-Place the cut squash into 3 different Corning Ware microwaved large bowls.
+A few years ago, I’d have my daughter buy some zucchini, say around 12, maybe 6 or 8 inches long.
+Rinsed, I’d cut a little off the ends and slice the squash into 3 quarter-inch pieces, and place the cut squash into 3 different Corning Ware microwaved large bowls.

-Season with salt, pepper, and a tablespoon or 2 of garlic butter or butter.
+Season with salt, pepper, and a tablespoon or 2 of garlic butter or butter,

 When I wanted to eat the contents of one of the bowls, I’d place the bowl in the microwaved until it was done.
 Don’t overcook.